Mojo Mustapha - Founder of EcoFeminist Entrepreneur

 Upon returning to England, he noticed increasingly the ways that Islam discriminates against women both in scripture and in practice.
 In protest to the way women are treated in the Muslim world, he left the religion at the age of 17.

 He joined his father in Canada where he studied Sociology and Women's Studies at York University.
 Then he started to get an education in the world!

 As man traveling the world he realized there was male privilege.
 He had the freedom to travel almost anywhere he wanted and at any time of the day or night.
 However, he quickly noticed that women around the world did not share those rights.

 Living and traveling in 35 countries also allowed him to see the connections between the plight of women and the plunder of the planet.

 As a person of Indian heritage, Mojo does have Small Business DNA in his genes!
 However, he wanted to incorporate feminism into business as a means of social and economic empowerment for women.

 Rather than adopting the victim-oriented 'safe space' approach to traditional feminism, he wanted a more empowered feminism that addresses the central issue of gender inequality.
 Being an entrepreneur is one of the most powerful forms of empowerment.
 And that's how the concept of EcoFeminist Entrepreneur was born!

-Currently, Mojo divides his time between Hawaii and Portland.
-In Hawaii, he is the founder and Community Director of the Hedonisia Hawaii Eco-Community.
+In Hawaii, Mojo founded and is the Community Director of the Hedonisia Hawaii Eco-Community.